xnyhps/capsdb/README.md

 ### Wait, collision attacks?

 [Yes, sadly it is possible to generate different caps packets that have the same hash](http://mail.jabber.org/pipermail/security/2009-July/000812.html).
 By pre-loading the list, it becomes impossible to carry out a collision attack against the hashes already pre-loaded.

+### Some of these are really old, are you sure they are still used?

+Sadly I have no idea.
+These were gathered over more than a decade, so I'm sure some are now not used anymore, but I don't have a way to check that.

+### Can I send pull requests with new caps?

+Sure!